cyberfrogg/linux-vr-scripts/README.md

 - OSCAVMGR_PATH="YOUR_FILE_PATH"
 - VRCADVERT_PATH="YOUR_FILE_PATH"

+2. Open ALVR Dashboard manually and set `Settings > SteamVR Launcher > Open and close SteamVR with dashboard` to `true` to make SteamVR start automaticly.
+Its necessary.
+Close ALVR Dashboard
-2. Just start the script
+3. Just start the script
-3. CTRL+C to exit
+4. CTRL+C to exit